Implementing NDIS Module 2a: Your Essential Guide

 Authorisation of behaviour support plans:

-Authorisation of the restrictive practices that have been recommended by a Registered Behaviour Support Practitioner and is outlined in either an Interim or Comprehensive Behaviour Support Plan needs to have authorisation in place from the state or territory body where the participant lives.
-Each state or territory is different, and it is the Implementing Providers responsibility to know what the requirements are for authorising and consents.
+Authorisation of restrictive practices that have been recommended by a Registered Behaviour Support Practitioner and is outlined in either an Interim or Comprehensive Behaviour Support Plan needs to have authorisation in place from the state or territory body where the participant lives.
+Each state or territory is different, and it is the Implementing Providers responsibility to know what the requirements are for authorising and consent.

 In the context of chemical restraint, legal requirements and responsibilities include obtaining informed consent from a Responsible Person for Service Delivery Management (RPSDM).
 Medical practitioners must explore alternative strategies before prescribing chemical restraints, and the documentation and approval process must be thoroughly followed.